TremorVideoMobile/TremorVideo-iOS-SDK/README.md

 - sample (a sample app)

 # New in SDK 3.12.0
 - Tremor Video’s SDK is provided as a framework.
-Please follow upgrade note below to update installation of the Tremor SDK
+Please follow SDK integration note below to update installation of the Tremor SDK
 - New ad formats are added.
 Integrating this SDK will help improving your fill rate.
 - Fixed an ad rendering bug when split screen is enabled in iOS 9 + iPad
 - Improved logging